kchebs/data_science_industry_R/README.md

 # data_science_industry_R

 The goal of this project was twofold.
 First, it was to find an interesting dataset with at least 1,000 observations.
-Then it was to use R to apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.
+Then it was to use R to apply exploratory data analysis techniques to explore relationships in variables and to explore a selected data set for distributions, outliers, and anomalies.
 The report format was specificed for a class.

 This project analyzes a Kaggle.com survey of data analysts, data scientists, machine learning engineeers... to determine industry statistics.